 Connecting Threads also has a large pop-up portable Design Wall available here.

 There’s also the option to Make Your Own Design Wall

-Christa Quilts has an excellent tutorial for building a large Design Wall out of foam board (available at home improvement stores) – especially perfect if you have a quilting studio or dedicated space to hang in on your wall.
+Christa Quilts has an excellent tutorial for building a large Design Wall out of foam board (available at home improvement stores) and flannel layers – especially perfect if you have a sewing studio or dedicated space to hang in on your wall.

-Suzy Quilts has a list of great ideas for making your own Quilt Design Wall using simple things like thin composite board, foam insulation board, hanging a curtain rod, or even using the back of a door!
+Suzy Quilts has a list of great ideas for making your own Quilt Design Wall using simple things like thin composite board, foam core, foam insulation board, hanging a curtain rod, or even using the back of a door!

 One other variation are these super handy mini design boards (or a small design wall).
 My friend Emily made me some and I’ve LOVED them.
 They’re perfect of laying out quilt blocks, auditioning fabric, or just keeping your pieces in place until you’re ready to sew.

 Lori Holt has a tutorial to make your own Design Board (mine don’t have the decorative border, which is fine with me) or this video tutorial if you like the extra visuals.
 You can also buy Lori’s Design Boards ready made here in multiple sizes.